h5md/h5md/h5md.rst

 To link data from the trajectory group datasets to a time in the simulation, two datasets containing the integer time step (number of simulation steps) and the physical time (the time in simulation or physical units, real-valued) are necessary.
-If all data are dumped at equal times, "step" is a dataset of dimension \[variable\] of type integer and "time" is a dataset of dimension \[variable\] and of type real.
-If data are sampled at different times (for instance, one needs the positions more frequently than the velocities), "step" and "time" are groups in which datasets with the same names as the trajectory datasets are found and contain the relevant data.
+They are present in the same group as a trajectory dataset.
+If all data are dumped at equal times, "step" and "time" may be hard links to the "step" and "time" datasets of another coordinates variable.
+If data are sampled at different times (for instance, one needs the positions more frequently than the velocities), "step" and "time" are unique to each coordinates variable.

-In order to read the information, the procedure is similar in both cases: the trajectory datasets contain the attributes "step" and "time" that link to the appropriate dataset.
+In order to read the information, the procedure is similar in both cases: the coordinate group contain the attributes either "step" and "time" as datasets or as hard links.

 Observables group